Legal Studies Program

 ** Please note that this requirement may be met by any of the following classes: ENGWR 300 or ENGWR 480.
 The ENGWR requirement must be met prior to starting LA 300.
 If a student must take classes preparing them for ENGWR 300 (or its equivalent) their individual academic plan may take longer than two years to complete.
 An ARC counselor must be consulted and the appropriate placement tests taken.

 LA 300 Introduction to Law and the American Legal System must be taken at the same time, or prior to, the first Legal Assisting required course.
 LA 300 must have been taken and passed with a grade of 'C' or better before any additional Legal Assisting courses may be attempted.

-The American River College Legal Assisting Program is proud to partner with local bar associations to host a monthly expungement workshop for individuals with records in California.
+The American River College Legal Studies Program is proud to partner with local bar associations to host a monthly expungement workshop for individuals with records in California.